-In the last 5-6 years since I've been painting in VR, I've seen my career move from painter to educator and then creative lead for my own dance choreographed XR projects.
-It's always been a dream of mine to work in VR but alas, many of us occupied niches that never really took off at the rate that we expected.
-Yet and still yet, we *persisted* in the work of creating new experiences, new activations and new ways of imagining the world with a lens directed at augmenting realities and dreaming up of visions that we could only see with our inner eyes; visions that slowly made its way to brands, marketing, games, installations and spectacled experiences.
+Over the past 5–6 years of painting in VR, my career has shifted from live VR painter to world-building architect, educator, and eventually creative lead for hybrid physical-digital XR projects like my own dance-choreographed XR piece.
+Working in VR has always been a dream of mine, though many of us found ourselves in niches that never took off as quickly as we hoped.
+Still, we persisted in creating new experiences, new activations, and new ways of imagining the world.
+We looked through a lens aimed at augmenting realities and shaping visions first seen only with our inner eyes; visions that gradually found their way into brands, marketing, games, installations, and immersive spectacles.

 In my interview, I talked about the things that influenced me and what I felt worked for me over the last few years.
 I didn't just create worlds and installations...
-I 'pioneered' them.
+I helped to 'pioneer' them.

 A few Features: